warmist/scripts/docs/agitation-rebalance.rst

 Features
 --------

 Features of the mod can be individually enabled or disabled.
-Available features
+All features are enabled by default.
+Available features are:
-are:

 ``surface``
     Manage surface agitated wildlife frequency.